The Conditional Uncertainty Principle

-Note that the tripartite case does not suffer from the same problem, enabling us to formulate a state-independent universal relation in Section~\ref{trip}, where we considered accessible information{\textendash}like measures of conditional uncertainty.
-We expect a state-independent tripartite relation to be obtainable also for other kinds of measures, using Corollary~\ref{useful} or similar results.
-We leave this, too, for future work.

-We expect that the characterization of quantum-conditioned majorization simplifies in special cases, such as the case of pure initial states, qubit measurements, etc. These cases are left for future work, as well.
-Another potential future work is to find other ways of constructing measures of individual and joint conditional uncertainty.
-For example, one could take measures defined on CQ states whose conditional quantum states are pure, and then extend these measures via the convex-roof extension.
+\textit{Comparison with existing CURs.}--- One might wonder what motivation stands behind the studying of universal uncertainty relations in the first place.
+Let us then delve into the fundamental and, by all means, interesting insights of the obtained universal CUR in Theorem 2.
+First of all, the universal CUR is a versatile tool with which one can derive a CUR for any arbitrary measure of conditional uncertainty, even for the functions not yet considered in this context in literature.
+Secondly, it does not merely say that some measure of uncertainty is non-trivially limited, but it gives insight into the \emph{structure} of quantum-mechanical distributions.

+It might seem that the price for the universality of the measure-independence is that the resulting CURs would come out weaker comparing to existing CURs based on particular measures (like entropy).
+However, remarkably, it is not the case.
+To see it, we first explain in Fig. \ref{scheme} how to compare various (C)UR's.
+It turns out that our universal CUR \eqref{eq:Omega} is \emph{independent} of entropic CUR \eqref{Renes_clas}, see \ref{subsec3A}.
+In particular, it can be shown that \eqref{eq:Omega} excludes statistics with too large conditional probabilities of certain events (one for observable $A_1$, and the other for observable $A_2$), while such statistics are allowed by entropic CUR \eqref{Renes_clas}.
+Moreover, for states such that the memory is classical, the monotone-based CUR \eqref{eq:CUR_major} with $l=1$ appears to be stronger than \eqref{Renes_clas} for some range of parameter $c$ (Fig. \ref{plot}).

+\textit{Concluding remarks.} In this work, we have introduced an operational framework that through a mathematical relation ``$\prec_c$'' called conditional majorization defines conditional uncertainty{\textemdash}that is, uncertainty of a classical variable (e.g., a measurement outcome) conditioned on access to a correlated memory (either classical or quantum).
+In applications, we focused on the case of classical memory, and constructed two conditional uncertainty relations in a bipartite setting: a monotone-based CUR and a universal measure-independent CUR.
+Both of them seem to beat exisiting entropic CUR to some extent.

-An important project to be undertaken is the application of our methods to concrete cryptographic tasks, such as key distribution and coin-tossing.
+The framework of conditional uncertainty is however more general and versatile, and can be used in many other scenarios.
+Among others, our approach applied here to the ``tensor product'' type majorization \eqref{URgeneral}-\eqref{CURgeneral}, can be easily applicable to the direct sum majorization \cite{DSum,DSC,NPG15} as well.
+Also, our framework opens a new path of research, with many challenges, to mention a possible generalization to cover the case of explicit dependence on entanglement as in \cite{Berta2010}.
+Another important project to be undertaken is the application of our methods to concrete cryptographic tasks, such as key distribution and coin-tossing.
 Replacing the existing, entropy-based methods with majorization-based methods is likely to improve the analysis of the single-shot or finite-size case of such tasks, possibly beyond the improvement already afforded by the smooth R\'enyi entropy calculus.